MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-azure-tools.md

 ms.author: routlaw
 ---

-# Azure tools for Node.js developers
+# Azure tools for JavaScript developers
-The following tools are recommended for developing with Azure on Node.js.
+The following tools are recommended for developing JavaScript apps on Azure.

 ## Azure CLI
 Azure CLI is optimized for managing Azure resources from the command line.